Rachel Hall, Virginia Polytechnic Institute and State University

 Recent data from the College and University Professional Association for Human Resources (CUPA-HR) survey indicated that more than 56% of higher education employees indicated they are likely to look for alternative employment in the next 12 months (Bichsel et al., 2023).
 While colleges have been hyperfocused on increasing enrollment, improving student retention numbers, and recovering from the financial fallout from the pandemic, academic advisors continue to grapple with additional responsibilities, low support, compassion fatigue, vicarious trauma, and working in politically charged environments.
 According to the Workplace in America Survey, 57% of employees experienced negative impacts associated with workplace burnout, compassion fatigue, lack of motivation, desire to self-isolate, desire to quit, and lower productivity (American Psychological Association, 2023).

 Advisor turnover is detrimental to institutions and students.
 Employee attrition can lower productivity, increase employee burnout, create a loss of institutional knowledge, waste time and money spent recruiting and training new advisors, and lower the quality of advising received by students (Wallace, 2023).
-Advisor attrition negatively affects students as well because they lose an experienced advisor with whom they have formed a relationship.
+In addition to lower quality advising, students lose an experienced advisor with whom they have formed a relationship.

 Trauma-Informed Leadership Approach